Aashritha-T/Sign-language-detection/README.md

 # 🖐️ Sign Language Detection Using Machine Learning
-A machine learning project that identifies American Sign Language (ASL) alphabets (A–Z) from hand gesture images.
+A machine learning project that identifies alphabets (A–Z) from hand gesture images.
 Designed with the vision to bridge the communication gap between the speech/hearing impaired and the rest of the world through computer vision and AI.

 ## 📌 Table of Contents